callmeSakish/SM/README.md

-# Sakina Mid term examination
+# Hello this is a code
-This is for Sakina's Midterm exam
+This is a document